knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

           - protocol: TCP
             port: 80
             targetPort: 8080
-      EOF
       ```

+1. Apply the YAML file by running the command:

+    ```bash
+    kubectl apply -f <filename>.yaml
+    ```
+    Where `<filename>` is the name of the file you created in the previous step.

-1. Create a trigger to deliver the event to the above service
+1. Using the example below, create a YAML file for a trigger to deliver the event
+to the above service:

        ```yaml
-       kubectl -n knative-samples apply -f - <<EOF
        apiVersion: eventing.knative.dev/v1
        kind: Trigger
        metadata: